markusforster/miachallenge/README.md

 pip install -r requirements
 ```
 All development steps are sequentially noted in Classify_ICD.ipynb.
 You have to run the complete notebook in order to train the model that is needed for the following steps.
+Alternatively, you can download the model via https://drive.google.com/file/d/1Ds-xDoH46vFqnMpaYQyoM5OQXgvQ-31j/view?usp=sharing.
+The model has to be placed in the base directory for this repository.

 ## Run Unit Tests and API
 In order to run the unit tests and the API you need a machine with docker and docker-compose installed.